 The grass may be greener on the other side, but it’s also—literally—greener underneath a monkeypod tree.

 Due to its shape and size, the monkeypod—which is frost intolerant—shields vegetation underneath its awning.
-In other words, the grass beneath a monkeypod tree remains vibrant even during the bone-dry center of a drought because the pods, leaves, and foliage that fall to the ground possess the capacity to release key elements in a process dubbed “nitrogen fixing.”
+In other words, the grass beneath a monkeypod tree remains vibrant even during the bone-dry center of drought because the pods, leaves, and foliage that fall to the ground possess the capacity to release key elements in a process dubbed “nitrogen fixing.”

 Such an ability to both give and thrive has rendered the monkeypod tree something close to sacred throughout the world.

-In Maracay, Venezuela, one can revel in the beauty of the “Saman de Guere”—a national treasure and historical landmark that may be as old as 500 years and which once provided shelter for Spanish generalist Simon Bolivar’s liberation army.
+In Maracay, Venezuela, one can revel in the beauty of the “Saman de Guere”—a national treasure and historic landmark that may be as old as 500 years and which once provided shelter for Spanish generalist Simon Bolivar’s liberation army.

 With its pink, tufted blooms—which tend to flower in Spring—the monkeypod has become one of the most ubiquitously photographed and painted trees in the islands, finding its way onto everything from hand towels to sculptures.
 The tree also had a place within Hawaiian royalty: Peacocks, which were venerated by the ali’i, spent nights amid the high branches of monkeypods only to swoop down from their perches to preen under the shade in the mornings.
 In our modern era, eight miles—yes, miles—of white lights are strung around the monkeypod trees in front of the Grand Wailea during the resort’s annual tree lighting ceremony.
 And—for some pop culture trivia here—monkeypods were used to construct the Swiss Familly Robinson’s famous treehouse in the 1960 film adaptation.